-Locals tend to favor the months December and January and preferably spend them in the East of the country.
-Gazillion’s of Americans come during the Spring Break season to Quintana Roo where prices surge and accommodations need to be book in advance.
+Locals tend to favor the months of December and January and preferably spend them in the East of the country.
+Gazillion’s of Americans come during the Spring Break season to Quintana Roo where prices surge and accommodations need to be a book in advance.

 Trains in Mexico

 Trains aren’t widely-spread in Mexico and rarely used.
-Since 1990 the train system is almost non existent anymore and only two train connections are operating.
+Since 1990 the train system is almost non-existent anymore and only two train connections are operating.
 One of them passes through the mountains and is known as “Copper Gulch” and the other one is called “Tequila Express” and ends in the city of Tequila.